MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

 Administrators can modify many default configuration properties of an Azure Analysis Services (Azure AS) server resource, SQL Server Analysis Services (SSAS) server instance, or a Power BI workspace.

+Properties pages in SQL Server Management Studio (SSMS) show a subset of those properties most likely to be modified.
+For Azure AS and Power BI, all applicable properties can be modified by using XMLA script in SSMS.
+For SSAS, all applicable properties can be modified in the msmdsrv.ini file.

 > [!NOTE]
 > In Power BI, a workspace is effectively an Analysis Services server.
 In context of Analysis Services, the terms workspace, server, and instance are synonymous.

-Properties pages in SQL Server Management Studio (SSMS) show a subset of those properties most likely to be modified.
-For Azure AS and Power BI, all applicable properties can be modified by using XMLA script in SSMS.
-For SSAS, all applicable properties can be modified in the msmdsrv.ini file.

 ## Permissions

 For Azure AS and SSAS, server administrator permissions are required to modify server properties.

 For Power BI, workspace admin permissions are required to modify workspace properties.
-Non-admin workspace users have Read only permissions to view workspace settings.

 ## Power BI XMLA-based workspace properties

-Power BI workspaces support modifying (Read\Write) for a limited subset of properties.
+Power BI workspaces support modifying a limited subset of properties in the General, DAX, Filestore, Memory, and OLAP categories.

-The following [General](general-properties.md) workspace property settings can override equivalent capacity settings for workspaces assigned to the capacity:
+The following [General](general-properties.md) workspace property settings can override equivalent *capacity settings* for workspaces assigned to the capacity:

 - ExternalCommandTimeout
 - ExternalConnectionTimeout